jmayeur/i-guess-that-works/content/posts/summing-it-up.md

 ![Summary of the first post - It Starts Here - after the update](/images/summing-it-up/summary_original.png)

 ### Step Override
 Thankfully Hugo makes it pretty simple to [override a theme](https://bwaycer.github.io/hugo_tutorial.hugo/themes/customizing/).
-I created a local `/layouts/partials/excerpt.html` and there you have it - a clean sumamry.
+I created a local `/layouts/partials/excerpt.html` and there you have it - a clean summary.

 ## Wrap
 In this case it definitely helped to have some experience with templating, it let me walk the code a little easier, but really it's mostly about finding other examples, and just tinkering.
 There's a good chance, that what I've done isn't correct, but that's okay, I'm learning, and part of that process is just trying things.
 In this case most of what I tried didn't work.
 When I got stuck I read the code, thought about it, and came up with a new switch flip.
 So far I'm pretty happy with the outcome.